hypemanu/insta-nterest/README.md

 - - - Connect and share moments
 - - - Enjoy vidoes posted by other accounts
 - - - Upload videos and pictures.

+## Categories
+The Instagram accounts may be grouped into:
+:bowtie: Official

+:small_red_triangle_down: Coding and programming

+:small_red_triangle_down: General overlooks

+Icons have been retrieved from the [Github Emoji Cheat sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/)